The Cooperative Development of Julian Edge: A Digest, Notes and Reflections by Alex Dunedin

 - Situations are not transferable; teach functions

-- Functions are not systematic enought; use tasks
+- Functions are not systematic enough; use tasks

 - Only natural acquisition counts in communication